- Art Education Mission Statement

 Located in the heart of Detroit CCS prepares art education teachers for initial certification in visual arts education in grades Kindergarten through 12.
 Upon completion of the program our graduates are qualified to teach art education in urban, suburban, public and private institutions.

-The Art Education Department partners with a 6 through 12-grade charter school; the Henry Ford Academy: School For Creative Studies (HFA: SCS) located on our campus.
+The Art Education Department partners with a grade 6 through 12 charter school the Henry Ford Academy: School For Creative Studies (HFA: SCS) located on our campus.
 Serving students from the surrounding Detroit neighborhood HFA: SCS provides a rich learning experience for early teacher training.
 CCS Art Education students complete at least 85 of their 120 required hours of field experience in our charter school.

 Additionally, CCS Art Education students complete a minimum of 10 hours of field experience/practicum at a facility for children with special needs during their course of study.